Bethan Foulkes – Subject Advisor, Science

 Waiting for your exam results can be very stressful, and this year’s wait might be even more so than usual.
 What should you do if you don’t do as well as you had hoped?
 Take a deep breath, have a sit-down and read our five top tips…

 The teachers at your school or college can really help in giving you sound advice.
-They will be able to explain to you how your grades were awarded this year and advise on potential next steps.
+They will be able to advise you on potential next steps.
 They will also know who to contact about your next moves and the different options open to you.
-Your teachers know you well and may be able to advise you about whether you should take exams in the autumn if you are not happy with your grades.

 It might also be worth contacting the institution you were hoping to go to – they might still be willing to offer you a place even if you haven’t achieved the grades they asked for.
 If you’re applying for university, the UCAS website has lots of helpful advice.